awssat/discord-notification-channel/README.md

     use Notifiable;

     /**
-     * Route notifications for the Slack channel.
+     * Route notifications for the Discord channel.
      *
      * @param  \Illuminate\Notifications\Notification  $notification
      * @return string